warpnet/ansible-demo/README.md

 mv Vagrantfile Vagrantfile-virtualbox
 cp Vagrantfile-libvirt Vagrantfile
 ```

+This has been tested on Ubuntu 18.04 LTS

 ## How to use
 After you installed the prerequisites you can start using the environment by following the steps underneath.
 If you want to jump straight into AWX click [here](#AWX).